 Or, for small businesses with lesser designers and employees, you can work it out without hiring a manager for design operations.

 You can do this by teaching the design ops methods to the organization.
 Operating this way will help the business to grow with pace and build a strong foundation at the organizational level.

 Blending DesignOps into the work environment

 Manage the time and schedules of engineering teams with design teams, basically to figure out who will pass on the work to whom and when.
-Like at a certain stage the developers will have to send the product work to design and at that point, the concerned design must be in the condition to take up that work.
+Like at a particular stage, the developers will have to send the product work to design; at that point, the concerned design must be in the condition to take up that work.